 Surprisingly enough, they can even work well in the midst of water – the color and fractured nature revealing sharp breaks which contrast with the softness and depth of the water around it.

 All in all, they also take up space and are quite handsome, taken individually – no matter their origin.

-During the processes of landscaping, we are often asked to make products we use conform to our weird ideas and plans no matter how seemingly impractical on the face of it.
-In terms of your basic rock impediments, we can encounter huge boulders right where no one guessed they would be.
+During the processes of landscaping, we are often asked to make products conform to our weird ideas and plans no matter how seemingly impractical on the face of it.
+In terms of your basic rock impediments, we can encounter huge boulders right smack in the ground where no one guessed they would be.
 Take it from one who knows – as is illustrated further down – this happens.

 So we learn ways of dealing with all aspects – boulder impediments, shaping stuff for practical and aesthetic purposes, slicing bricks to help us make a curving effect, cutting rocks up to clear room or to actually use.
 We learn about cutting brick pavers and wall systems; we learn about the tolerable gaps which maintain the security while allowing us to provide a curving element to the landscape.

 (enlarge any picture by left-clicking – some, twice, to get real detail)